 3. Customer Acquisition Costs

-Customer acquisition cost is just as the name says – the cost it takes for your business to acquire a new customer.
+Customer acquisition cost is one of the most important business metrics, it is the measure of the cost it takes for your business to acquire a new customer.

 How do you calculate it?
 Divide all your marketing expenditure by the number of customers you acquired in a certain time frame.